Book Author Guidelines

 What happens next?

-Your proposal will be reviewed by an acquisitions editor, who will contact you with any questions or suggestions before bringing it for discussion to our editorial and publishing committees.
-If the members of the committees (consisting of representatives from our marketing, sales, design, and editorial departments) find that the proposal meets our standards, we will notify you of acceptance.
+Your proposal will be reviewed by an acquisitions editor.
+If the editor considers the proposal worthy of publication, it will be brought for review to OSV's editorial and publishing committees (consisting of representatives from our marketing, sales, design, and editorial departments).
+If all reviewers find that the proposal meets our standards, we will notify you of acceptance.

 What about a contract?